 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 This publication reflects the income tax position in England, Wales and Northern Ireland, with specialist advice being required in Scotland because of their new rates and bands.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 6 April 2024.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 4 November 2024.

-Over the last ten years there have been radical reforms to the tax rules for withdrawals from many pension arrangements mirroring changing working habits and lifestyles.
-Having flexibility in income levels is important to many people, for example in helping them cope with higher inflation levels.
+Tax rules enable withdrawals from many pension arrangements that mirror changing working habits and lifestyles.
+Having flexibility in income levels is important to many people, for example in helping them cope with high inflation levels after the pandemic.
 It also gives considerable scope for planning income tax in retirement.